frankligy/pan_cancer_intracellular_antigen_atlas/notes/molecular_catalogue.md

 ## Mutation

 1. `TCGA-cancer.mutect2_snv.tsv`: or similar suffix, documenting sample level somatic mutations
+2. `gProfiler_hsapiens_KICH.csv`: or similar suffix, a table mapping gene symbol to ensg ID
-2. `mutation_rec.txt`: cohort level, how frequenty they are and whether they are driver gene mutation.
+3. `mutation_rec.txt`: cohort level, how frequenty they are and whether they are driver gene mutation

 ## Fusion